Profile image for Magnus Moglia

 Associate Professor, Theme Leader: Urban Regeneration

-PhD Environment, Crawford School of Public Policy, The Australian National University, Australia; Engineering Physics, KTH, Sweden; Mathematical Statistics, KTH, Sweden
+PhD Environment, Crawford School of Public Policy, The Australian National University, Australia; Mathematical Statistics, KTH, Sweden; Engineering Physics, KTH, Sweden

 Biography

-His primary research interests are in exploring cities as social and technical systems, and thereby identifying and exploring the leverage points that could be shifted and enable systems change.
-The exploration of these transition pathways often includes technological innovation and their adoption drivers and barriers amongst multiple agents; as well as the adaptive and reflexive governance that require forwarding looking capability as well as effective interfaces between community and decision makers.
+The exploration of these adaptation pathways often includes technological innovation and their adoption drivers and barriers amongst multiple agents; as well as the adaptive and reflexive governance that require forward-looking capability as well as effective interfaces between community and decision makers.

-He has extensive experience in international research, including being a science leader in the large and award-winning CSIRO-AusAID three-year study on Climate Adaptation through Sustainable Urban Development in Can Tho City, Vietnam.
-In a large study with ACIAR, he was lead analyst in a multi-year study on the adoption of new technologies such as rice-farming practices amongst small-holder farmers in Laos.
-He completed a PhD in Environment from the Australian National University’s Crawford School of Public Policy.
-Through this study, he applied complex adaptive systems modelling and thinking to the topic of urban water management, including field studies in Kiribati.
+Magnus also has extensive experience in international research, including being a science leader in the large and award-winning CSIRO-AusAID three-year study on Climate Adaptation through Sustainable Urban Development in Can Tho City, Vietnam.
+In a large study with ACIAR, he was lead investigator in a multi-year study on the adoption of new technologies such as rice-farming practices amongst small-holder farmers in Laos.
+Through his PhD at the Australian National University’s Crawford School of Public Policy, he researched climate adaptation and water management in the Pacific Island Countries.

 Research interests

-Sustainable Urban Water Systems; Housing and Urban Studies
+Sustainable Urban Water Systems; Transportation Systems Engineering; Housing and Urban Studies

 PhD candidate and honours supervision